 Figure 9-5 illustrates the two basic redundancy schemes available.
 In each case the backup server node must be capable of handling the capacity of at least a single primary call processing server node failure.
 In the 2:1 redundancy scheme, the backup might have to be capable of handling the failure of a single call processing server node or potentially both primary call processing server nodes, depending on the requirements of a particular deployment.
 For information on capacity sizing and choosing the OVA templates, see the section on Capacity Planning for Call Processing.

-Note2:1 redundancy is not supported with the 10,000-User OVA template due to potential overload on the backup subscriber.
-2:1 redundancy is not supported with the 10,000-User OVA template due to potential overload on the backup subscriber.
+Note 2:1 redundancy is not supported with the 10,000-User OVA template due to potential overload on the backup subscriber.

 Figure 9-6 1:1 Redundancy Configuration Options